Life on Mars (British TV series): Plot

-Life on Mars follows Sam Tyler (John Simm), a policeman in service with the Greater Manchester Police (GMP).
+Life on Mars follows Sam Tyler, a policeman in service with the Greater Manchester Police (GMP).
 After being hit by a car in 2006, Sam mysteriously awakens in 1973; he finds himself working for the predecessor of the GMP, the Manchester and Salford Police, at the same location as in 2006.
-Early on in the series, it becomes apparent to Sam that he has awoken as a Detective Inspector, one rank lower than his 2006 rank of Detective Chief Inspector.
-As part of the Criminal Investigation Department, Sam finds himself working under the command of DCI Gene Hunt (Philip Glenister).
+Early on in the series, it becomes apparent to Sam that he has awakened as a Detective Inspector, one rank lower than his 2006 rank of Detective Chief Inspector.
+As part of the Criminal Investigation Department, Sam finds himself working under the command of DCI Gene Hunt.
 The plot is based on the ambiguity of Sam's predicament as neither the audience nor the character can be sure whether he has died, fallen into a coma, or legitimately travelled in time.

 Production

 The programme was conceived in 1998, when screenwriters Matthew Graham and Ashley Pharoah were sent on a break to Blackpool by Kudos to think of show ideas.
 Originally titled Ford Granada after the 1970s car, the series was rejected by the BBC.
 In response, Graham stated "Back then, broadcasters just weren't comfortable with something like that, something that wasn't set in the real world and that had a fantasy element to it."
 According to Graham, the initial idea was for a humorous, pre-watershed programme that overtly mocked the styles and attitudes of the 1970s, with the comic actor Neil Morrissey envisaged as the central character.

 Later, Channel 4 drama executive John Yorke substantially redeveloped the original script, focusing on a double act between Sam Tyler and Gene Hunt.
 Senior management eventually decided not to pursue the idea, with Graham telling the Radio Times that the reaction to the idea was "it's going to be silly".
-The series eventually attracted the attention of BBC Wales' Julie Gardner, who persuaded BBC Head of Drama Jane Tranter to commission the programme from BBC Wales for BBC One.
+The series eventually attracted the attention of BBC Wales's Julie Gardner, who persuaded BBC Head of Drama Jane Tranter to commission the programme from BBC Wales for BBC One.
 John Yorke left Channel 4 to rejoin the BBC and, together with Julie Gardner, acted as joint commissioning editor on the show for its entire run.